thomaskoppelaar/interpreter-from-scratch/docs/1-creating-memory.md

 ## Wrapping up

-In this part, we've briefly talked about program flow, and we've creating a memory cell that we can store a value in.
+In this part, we've briefly talked about program flow, and we've created a memory cell that we can store a value in.
 We can access the value and print it, and modify it.

 In the next part, we will be expanding our memory in order to hold multiple values.